 However, if a product is cruelty-free, it doesn’t mean that it’s automatically vegan.
-Since the term “cruelty-free” only refers to animal testing, a cruelty-free product may still contain animal-derived ingredients.
+Since the term “cruelty-free” only refers to animal testing, cruelty-free makeup may still contain animal-derived ingredients.
 For example, Milani Cosmetics launched a lipstick that’s cruelty-free, but not vegan.
-This means that Milani lipstick hasn’t been tested on animals, but it still contains animal-derived ingredients such as carmine, which is the red pigment created from crushed insects.
+This means that Milani cruelty-free lipstick hasn’t been tested on animals, but it still contains animal-derived ingredients such as carmine, which is the red pigment created from crushed insects.

 There are also some cases of brands that are cruelty-free, but are owned by some other company that performs animal testing.
 One such example is Urban Decay, a brand that’s certified cruelty-free by PETA, but its parent company is L’Oreal, which is known to test on animals when required by law.

 Vegan vs. Vegan-Friendly – Is There a Difference?

 “Vegan” and “Vegan-Friendly” both refer to products that don’t contain animal ingredients, animal by-products, or any animal-derived ingredients.

 But which term will be used on a specific product?
 That will depend on whether a product is officially certified by an organization.

 If a product is labeled “vegan” with a logo or trademark, it has been approved by the Vegan Society.
 If a product is labeled “vegan-friendly”, it has no such official certification.
 It this case, the company itself is making the claim on veganism.

 This doesn’t necessarily mean the product is less vegan.
 It simply means that it hasn’t been certified by an external organization to make sure it meets their standards.
 Still, you should always be careful with brands that don’t have official logos or trademarks.
 Reach out to them for information if necessary.